ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 ### Filter by product group

-Products can be filtered by their Product group.

 Once you select a group, only products belonging to it will appear in the list.

 ![pictures](pictures/product-list-filterr.png)